digitalaotearoa/legaleligibility/index.md

 # Current status

 We are in very early stages, and are currently focusing on creating rules as code for key govt services that people seek help for from CAB.
-We've received funding from the Cardano Catalyst Fund to build a proof of concept which can be shared with teh Cardano Community for how [to build Rules as Code (RAC) engines](https://cardano.ideascale.com/c/idea/402385)
+We've received funding from the Cardano Catalyst Fund to build a proof of concept which can be shared with the [Cardano Catalyst Fund](https://cardanocataly.st/) for how [to build Rules as Code (RAC) engines](https://cardano.ideascale.com/c/idea/402385)

 # Get involved